arcadianlyric/AppliedML_AgenticAI_MLOps/README.md

 My work sits at the intersection of three factors:

-1. **Biomedical domain knowledge**: genomics, variant calling, phasing, sequencing QC, immune aging, and clinical interpretation.
+1. **Agentic AI**: multi-agent orchestration, RAG, tool use, reflection loops, evaluator agents, and human-in-the-loop quality gates.
-2. **Agentic AI**: multi-agent orchestration, RAG, tool use, reflection loops, evaluator agents, and human-in-the-loop quality gates.
+2. **MLOps**: production ML pipelines, monitoring, drift detection, model retraining, serving, observability, and deployment.
-3. **MLOps**: production pipelines, monitoring, drift detection, model retraining, serving, observability, and deployment.
+3. **Biomedical domain knowledge**: genomics, variant calling, phasing, sequencing QC, immune aging, and clinical interpretation.

 The unifying theme is not simply building models or agents.
 It is building working agentic loops that can survive real production conditions: noisy data, model drift, long-running workflows, unreliable tool calls, audit requirements, and the need to decide when automation should stop and ask for human review.